jmoise45/Loan-Calculator/README.md

 # Loan-Calculator
-Uses JavaFX feature on Eclipse
+The loan calculator uses JavaFX feature on Eclipse.